Yovach/create-docker-starter/README.md

 # Create Docker Starter

-A collection of boilerplates for quickly starting Node.js projects with Docker.
+A collection of templates for quickly starting Node.js projects with Docker.

 ## Available Templates